lwneal/startup-name-generator/README.md

 Can't think of a name for your new website?

-Use this cutting-edge artificial intelligence system to generate one automatically.
+Use this innovative artificial intelligence system to generate one automatically.

 Powers the site [startupname.website](https://startupname.website).